CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 likelihood that some individual in a system will transition from one state to another.
-The columns on a stochastic matrix are always non-negative numbers that add up to 1 (i.e: the probability of *at least one* of the events occurring is always 1).
+The columns on a stochastic matrix are always non-negative numbers that add up to 1 (i.e: the probability of *at least one* of the events occurring is always 1 -- the likelihood of a user either staying on the same website, or leaving, is always 100%.
+He must choose one of the two).

 The state after the first month is
 <span class="mj">`x_1 = P*x_0 = [0.65, 0.35]`</span>
 $$ \mathbf{ x^{ (1) } } = P \mathbf{ x^{ (0) } } = [0.65, 0.35]$$.

+So, after the first month, the second website will have only 35% of the global audience.

 To get the state of the system after two months, we simply apply the transition matrix again, and so on.
+That is, the current state of a Markov chain depends only on its previous state.
 Thus, the state vector at month $$k$$ can be defined recursively:

 <span class="mj">`-- EQUATION NOT RENDERED IN RSS OR WITH JAVASCRIPT DISABLED --`</span>